sparc-request/sparc-request/doc/multi_institutional_documentation.md

 The environment variables are as follows:

 - **site_name**: This is an optional name that will be displayed as an alert at the top of SPARCRequest.
 This can be useful for keeping track of the current environment.
-- **SPARC_VERSION**: This is the version of SPARCRequest your institution is using and will be displayed in the footer of the application.
+- **sparc_version**: This is the version of SPARCRequest your institution is using and will be displayed in the footer of the application.
 - **institution**: This is the name of your institution.
 This is currently only used for the CAS and Shibboleth login buttons.
 - **institution_logo**: This is the path to your institution's logo image.
 This image should be placed in `app/assets/images` and should be 1206x791 pixels or a similar ratio.
 - **org_logo**: This is the path to your organization's logo image.
 This image should be placed in `app/assets/images` and should be 300x140 pixels or a similar ratio.
 - **time_zone**: This is the time zone for your application.
 You can find the correct time zone from [the Ruby on Rails docs](http://api.rubyonrails.org/v5.1/classes/ActiveSupport/TimeZone.html) or by running `rake time:zones:all`.
+- **ROOT_URL**: This is the full domain that your SPARC instance is being run on.

 ### 5. Localization
 SPARCRequest uses the [I18n gem](http://guides.rubyonrails.org/i18n.html) which allows each institution to customize any text content throughout the application.
 All of the text content of a page can be found in one of the locales files found in `config/locales`.
 Each file contains text specific to the corresponding portion of the application, with shared values stored in `en.yml`.